UofABioinformaticsHub/Intro_R_Genomics_Dec_2016/01_Introduction.md

 1. Introduction

-2. Loading Data into R
+2. Loading Data Into R

 3. What have we really done?